arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 <a name="Exercise2" />
 ### Exercise 2: Building and Publishing a Node.js Web Site using the Command-Line Tools ###

-In this exercise, you will learn how to manage Websites using the Windows Azure Command-Line Tools.
+In this exercise, you will learn how to manage Websites using the Microsoft Azure Command-Line Tools.

 >**Note:** In the prerequisites section of this lab you will find the instructions to install the Command-Line Tools.